fzyzcjy/flutter_rust_bridge/frb_dart/README.md

 Run `cargo ndk -o ../android/app/src/main/jniLibs build`.
 Then run the Flutter app normally as is taught in official tutorial.
 For example, `flutter run`.

+Remark: Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process.
+But you can look at [this tutorial](https://stackoverflow.com/q/69515032/4619958) to easily do that.

 #### If iOS

 Modify `Cargo.toml` to change `cdylib` to `staticlib`.
 (Again, this is baremetal example so it is done manually.
 For your project, you can automate it.)

 Run `cargo lipo && cp target/universal/debug/libflutter_rust_bridge_example.a ../ios/Runner` to build Rust and copy the static library.
 Then run the Flutter app normally as is taught in official tutorial.
 For example, `flutter run`.

-Remark: Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process (but definitely you can do that).
+(Similarly, [this tutorial](https://stackoverflow.com/q/69515032/4619958) can automate the process.)

 ### (Optional) See more types that this library can generate